 1. The complete Front-End Web Development Course

-It’s a high-level language, dynamic plus instead of compiling it is an interpreted paradigm.
-JS is based on the prototype first-class functions, constructing it a multi-paradigm.
-On top of that, the course covers its basic Object Oriented Features (OOPs) while developing the logic for the front side of the application.
+It's a high-level language, dynamic plus instead of compiling; it is an interpreted paradigm.
+JS is based on the prototype's first-class functions, constructing it a multi-paradigm.
+On top of that, the course covers basic Object-Oriented Features (OOPs) while developing the logic for the front-end application.

 3. AngularJS: fulfilling the needs and wants

-The course is strictly meant for front-end frameworks sticking to the version 6.x.
-Typescript is the medium for creating Angular application.
+The course is strictly meant for front-end frameworks sticking to version 6.x.
+Typescript is the medium for creating Angular applications.
 The responsive user interface is created in Angular Flex-Layout.

 Similarly, Coursera provides a variety of front-end courses in Bootstrap 4, AngularJS, ReactJS.
 All the efforts in the direction of making web development highly scalable, flexible, and code readable.